 Deliverance without repentance is short lived.
 The Holy Spirit begins to indwell us only upon repentance and acceptance of Christ as our personal Lord and Savior.

-III.
-Walking in grace
+C. Walking in Grace

-In an age even the church is facing the danger of being religionized let us not forget that grace is the core of Christianity and remember to walk in it every day.
+In an age, even the church is facing the danger of being religionized let us not forget that grace is the core of Christianity and remember to walk in it every day.

 (If this sermon was helpful to you please consider leaving your feedback in the comments section at the bottom.
 It would be a great encouragement to me personally.)